yegiVH/Naive-Machine-Translation/README.md

-# Enhanced Machine Translation with Word Embeddings
+# Naive Machine Translation with Word Embeddings

 This project implements a simple **English → French word translation model** using pretrained word embeddings and a learned linear transformation.